xaprasanna/csc-env-eff/slides/07_allas.md

 - **Allas is not a data management environment**
     - Tools for search, metadata, version control and access management are minimal
 - **Allas is not a back up service**
-    - Project members can delete all the data with just one command
+    - Project members can delete all the data with just one command.

 # Storing files in Allas

-- An object is stored on multiple servers
-    - A disk or server failure does not cause data loss
+- An object is stored on multiple servers so a server failure does not cause data loss.
-- There is no backup, i.e. if a file is accidentally deleted, it cannot be recovered
+- There is no backup, i.e. if a file is accidentally deleted, it cannot be recovered.
 - Data cannot be modified in the object storage
-    - For computation, the data has to be typically copied to a file system on some computer
+    - For modifications the data object has to be copied to a file system on some computer.
 - Some data management features are built on top of Allas

 # Allas buckets